ProjectAmbri/bylaws/AF_Bylaws.md

 *  Liberation is a collective process
 *  Respect existing communities and local history

-The AF Promise to the community is that each action taken by Project Ambri, through programs or administration, either by a paid staff person, member, or volunteer, will strive to be in full alignment with the AF purpose and core values.
+The AF Promise™️ to the community is that each action taken by Project Ambri, through programs or administration, either by a paid staff person, member, or volunteer, will strive to be in full alignment with the AF purpose and core values.

 ### Section 4: Functions and Objectives

 1. Project Ambri will:

-	A.  promote and provide a medium whereby workers may act together, collectively and cooperatively, towards the creation of productive and non-alienating work for the benefit of its members and the public;
+	A.  promote and provide a forum whereby workers may act together, collectively and cooperatively, towards the creation of productive and non-alienating work for the benefit of its members and the public;

 	B.  promote the economic welfare of its members and the public through the collective ownership of production, distribution, and administration of tools and equipment;